jrblevin/ctgames-qe/README.md

 ### Quality Ladder Model: Table 4 (Timing Results)

-**Estimated time:** 20 hours on a modern, multicore workstation.
+- **Estimated time:** 20 hours on a modern, multicore workstation.
-**Hardware used:** 2019 Mac Pro with 28-Core Intel Xeon W 2.5 GHz CPU, 96 GB RAM.
+- **Hardware used:** 2019 Mac Pro with 28-Core Intel Xeon W 2.5 GHz CPU, 96 GB RAM.
-**Software used:** macOS 12.6 and GNU Fortran 12.2.0.
+- **Software used:** macOS 12.6 and GNU Fortran 12.2.0.
+- **Output:** `mcnp/results/table_4.tex`.
-**Note:** The "Obtain V" column reports wall clock times and is not intended to be replicated exactly: timing will depend on system characteristics.
+- **Note:** The "Obtain V" column reports wall clock times and is not intended to be replicated exactly: timing will depend on system characteristics.

 To produce the complete Table 4 automatically: